fair-research/bdbag/doc/config.md

   * There is a single _required_ top-level string parameter with the key name `handler` which maps to the fully-qualified class name implementing the required methods of the  `bdbag.fetch.transports.base_transport.BaseFetchTransport` base class.
 At runtime the __bdbag__ fetch framework code will attempt to load this class via `importlib.import_module` machinery and if successful, it will be instantiated and returned to the __bdbag__ fetch framework code and the class instance cached for the duration of the bag fetch operation.
 Subsequently, whenever a URL is encountered in `fetch.txt` with a protocol scheme matching that of the installed handler, that handler's `fetch` method will be invoked.

-  * There is also an _optional_ string parameter, `allow_keychain`, which must be present and set to "True" in order to toggle the propagation of the __bdbag__ `keychain` into the handler code during the `__init__` call.
+  * There is also an _optional_ string parameter, `allow_keychain`, which must be present and evaluate to `true` in order to toggle the propagation of the __bdbag__ `keychain` into the handler code during the `__init__` call.
 If the `allow_keychain` parameter is missing or set to any other value that cannot be evaluated as a Python boolean `True`, then the value of the `keychain` variable passed to the `__init__` call will be `None`.
 In general, if the custom handler code has its own mechanism for managing credentials, then this parameter may be omitted.
 If the handler intends to make use of the __bdbag__ `keychain` that is currently in context for the current user and fetch operation, then this parameter must be present and evaluate to `True`.

   * The remainder of the protocol scheme handler configuration object can consist of any valid JSON; the entire object value assigned to the _scheme_ key will be passed as the `config` parameter to the `__init__` method of the custom handler.